The Science Behind Oral Rehydration Therapy

 The most rapid and effective way to manage mild to moderate dehydration is to activate the Sodium-Glucose Co-Transporter (or pump) located in the intestinal mucosa (enterocytes) of the small intestine.
 These special cells activate when they encounter the correct ratio of sodium and glucose in water.
 This causes the body to absorb these molecules and rapidly absorb water in the process.

-In addition to the having the correct formula to activate the sodium-glucose pump, an oral rehydration solution must also have the correct tonicity to be effective.
+In addition to having the correct formula to activate the sodium-glucose pump, an oral rehydration solution must also have the correct tonicity to be effective.

 Tonicity is the relative concentration of solutes dissolved in solution, determining both the direction and extent of water movement across a semi-permeable membrane.